bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

 require_relative 'calculator'
 ```

 to the top of the calculator_spec.rb.
 Run the test again.
-It should pass.
+It should now pass.

+Note : You can also use expect() method instead of 'should' method like this :

+expect(result).to eq(3)

 ## Conclusion ##

-In this first exercise we took little baby steps.
-We wrote code with the intent to change the error message.
+In this first chapter we took little baby steps.
+We first learned about assertion.
+We wrote the test first.
 Initially your error messages are related to setting up the environment.
 Once you get past that, you can make the test fail for the right reason.
 Failing for the right reason means, the test will fail to satisfy the requirements instead of syntax mistakes, missing require statements etc.

 ## Exercises ##